NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `cfdm.write` function has optional parameters to

-* specify which attributes should, where possibleor should not, be global attributes,
+* TODO specify which attributes should, where possibleor should not, be global attributes,

-* specify which attributes should, or should not, be global attributes,
+* TODO specify which attributes should, or should not, be global attributes,

 * create :ref:`external variables <external>` in an external file,

 * change the data type of output data arrays,

-* set the output netCDF format,
+* set the output netCDF format (all netCDF3 and netCDF4 formats are possible),

 * apply netCDF compression,